Both nearshore. One shows its work.

 Partly.
 Both source senior developers from Latin America.
 But AssureSoft's core is staff augmentation, dedicated teams, and end-to-end outsourcing where the vendor can own delivery; sourceBOLD does single-developer, month-to-month contractor engagement that plugs into your existing team.
 If you want a developer in your team, they overlap; if you want a vendor to run a whole project, AssureSoft's model is the closer fit.

-sourceBOLD publishes the per-developer $-band on /what-it-costs and writes the literal monthly Service Fee into the MSA at signing.
+sourceBOLD publishes the per-developer $-band on /what-it-costs and writes the literal monthly Service Fee into the SOW at signing.
 AssureSoft doesn't publish rates — its "Same output.
 Half the cost" line is validated on a sales call.
 The published-vs-quoted difference is the one your procurement will feel first.

 Not on its public site, as of this writing. sourceBOLD publishes the full 4-gate funnel — communication, technical, systems, and a live pairing round, with two blind human reviews — and the 3.9% acceptance rate, at /guides/4-gate-vetting.
 AssureSoft may vet rigorously; the comparison is about what you can verify before engaging.